-Summer is almost here, and OLLI’s Senior Seminar schedule is brimming with 20 new courses in July and August.
+Summer is here, and OLLI’s Senior Seminar schedule is brimming with 20 new courses in July and August.
 Summer seminars will focus on topics in art, film, health, history, literature, music, political science and religious studies.
 They will be offered in a variety of formats, including online, in-person and hybrid courses.

 OLLI’s Senior Seminars are led by some of OU’s top professors and typically meet for two hours at a time.
 Each course runs for four to six week sand offers adult learners an open and welcoming environment in which they will explore fun, educational and inspiring concepts and topics with people of a similar age.